Terms and conditions

 9. Intellectual Property

 9.1 All Intellectual Property rights in the Reports belong to the Authority, BGS and Groundsure.
-A link to the Groundsure Terms and Conditions can be found here.
+View the Groundsure terms and conditions.

 9.2 By using the Authority’s services, the Customer and Users acknowledge the subsistence and validity of such rights and agree not to challenge the rights, whether directly or indirectly, or take any action which may have the foreseeable consequence of undermining the integrity or validity of the rights.